 There are a least a few ways how a virtual tour can be handled.
 You can choose a specific place with your team – now many museums, zoos, or even theme parks are offering earlier prepared virtual tours – and discover a new place together.
 Another way is finding a tour guide who will give your team an online speech over the most popular attractions or art pieces.
 Or you can ask your team members to talk and show the photos or videos from a place they have visited.

 The most popular is tea, coffee, wine, or beer tasting class which can take place also in online reality.
 Find an expert who will talk about the origin of a chosen type of drink and how it has journeyed through the ages.
 Your team can learn how to choose, prepare and serve it to bring out the best flavor and aroma.
-You can also decide to send out samples to your team members so they can have more real experience.
+You can also decide to send out samples to your team members so they can have a more authentic experience.